 The pathophysiology of PE has not been fully elucidated.
-Among the organic causes listed are penile hypersensitivity, genetic predisposition, increased sexual excitability, and endocrine-related reasons12.
-Another cause of lifelong PE is considered to be the hyposensitivity of the 5-HT2c receptor or hypersensitivity of the 5-HT1A receptor13.
+Among the organic causes listed are penile hypersensitivity, genetic predisposition, increased sexual excitability, and endocrine-related reasons.
+12 Another cause of lifelong PE is considered to be the hyposensitivity of the 5-HT2c receptor or hypersensitivity of the 5-HT1A receptor.
+13

-Circumcision is considered to be the oldest known surgical procedure with circumcised penises having been detected in the drawings of the Paleolithic period14.
-Circumcision is one of the most performed surgical interventions worldwide, and 1/3 of men in the world are circumcised for religious, cultural, medical or personal reasons15.
-The effect of circumcision on sexual symptoms has been widely researched but there is no general consensus on the results.
-In a systematic review published in 2013, 19,542 uncircumcised and 20,931 circumcised men were included, and it was suggested that circumcision was not related to penile sensitivity, erectile dysfunction, PE, or ejaculation time16.
-In a prospective randomized trial involving 2,784 men, PE was found to be 17% less in the uncircumcised group17.
-In another study, the researchers stated that women preferred uncircumcised men as a sexual partner because PE was less common in this group18.
-In studies on the effect of adult circumcision on sexual function, IELT was found to be increased after circumcision^{7,19}.
-As revealed by the literature studies, circumcision does not have an effect on erection, but it affects the time of ejaculation although there is no consensus in the results.
+Circumcision is considered the oldest known surgical procedure, with circumcised penises having been detected in the drawings of the Paleolithic period.
+14 Circumcision is one of the most performed surgical interventions worldwide, and 1/3 of men in the world are circumcised for religious, cultural, medical, or personal reasons.
+15 The effect of circumcision on sexual symptoms has been widely researched, but there is no general consensus on the results.
+In a systematic review published in 2013, 19 542 uncircumcised and 20 931 circumcised men were included, and it was suggested that circumcision was not related to penile sensitivity, erectile dysfunction, PE, or ejaculation time.
+16 In a prospective, randomized trial involving 2784 men, PE was found to be 17% less in the uncircumcised group vs. the circumcised group.
+17 In another study, researchers stated that women preferred uncircumcised men as a sexual partner because PE was less common in this group.18 In studies on the effect of adult circumcision on sexual function, IELT was found to be increased after circumcision.^{7,19} As revealed by the literature, circumcision does not have an effect on erection, but it may affect the time of ejaculation, although there is no consensus on the results.